tnewman/PIoT/docs/index.rst

 readings of those sensors over time on a dynamic website that is hosted on the Raspberry Pi and receive text message notifications when a sensor detects that something has gone wrong.
-PIoT has a sensor plugin system, so you can add your own sensors in addition to those that are supported through our kits.
+PIoT has a sensor plugin system, so you can add plugins for your own sensors in addition to those that are provided out of the box.

 .. figure:: images/distancesensor.jpg
    :alt: PIoT Distance Sensor